kletobias/p2022/_projects/cleaning-a-web-scraped-47-column-br-pandas-dataframe-br-part-2.md

-No rows, that don't have at least one numerical value.
+No rows that don't have at least one numerical value.

 ```python